PoignardAzur/poignardazur.github.io/_posts/2021-01-30-variadic-generics.md

 *\[Note - This is republishing of an article that was previous [posted on github gist](https://gist.github.com/PoignardAzur/aea33f28e2c58ffe1a93b8f8d3c58667), and advertised on reddit in January 2021.\]*

-This is an analysis of how variadic generics could be added to Rust.
+This is an analysis of how variadic generics could be added to [the Rust programming language](https://www.rust-lang.org/).
 It's not a proposal so much as a summary of existing work, and a toolbox for creating an eventual proposal.

 ## Introduction